magento/pwa-studio/pwa-devdocs/src/venia-pwa-concept/project-structure/index.md

 ### `src/index.js`

-The `src/index.js` file is the entry point of venia.
+The `src/index.js` file is the entry point of Venia.
 It sets the ApolloProvider, the ReduxStore, and the Router configuration and App Component.

 ### `src/store.js`